 Second, it is essential that English local government should have constitutional protection from an increasingly autocratic central state.
-Sir Charles Carter, in his imaginative synthesis of a major programme of research, funded by the Joseph Rowntree Foundation, on local/central relations in the UK, showed that UK local authorities, if they are to mean anything, must have the Robin Hambleton is Professor of City Leadership at the University of the West of England, Bristol.
-His latest book - Leading the Inclusive City - is published by Policy Press. 'freedom to do things differently'.
+Sir Charles Carter, in his imaginative synthesis of a major programme of research, funded by the Joseph Rowntree Foundation, on local/central relations in the UK, showed that UK local authorities, if they are to mean anything, must have the

+'freedom to do things differently'.
 This fundamental insight must underpin any sound system of elected local democracy.
 In other countries this freedom enables public innovation to flourish.